JohnnyLdeAlba/JohnnyLdeAlba/README.md

 ## My Greatest Programming Achievement

+My greatest programming achievement is [EccoLib](https://github.com/JohnnyLdeAlba/ecco-lib), A graphics extraction library for the Ecco the Dolphin series.
-My greatest programming achievement was disassembling code from the Ecco the Dolphin series and porting it to C. My goal was to extract the graphics from these wonderful games which required:
+I achieved this by disassembling code from the Ecco the Dolphin series and porting it to C. My goal was to extract the graphics from these wonderful games which required:

 - Learning 68000 assembly.
 - Learning how to use tools for reverse engineering software (such as [Radare2](https://rada.re/n)).